 Annual Robbie Burns Dinner & Dance

 Each year the EPS Pipes and Drums host a dinner and dance to celebrate the birthday of the famous Scot, Robert Burns.
 The dinner is normally attended by about 400 and features Highland Dancing and music plus the traditional “Address To a Haggis”.
 To learn more about the haggis and the famous address, click here.
-Our next dinner will be on postponed until January 2022 due to COVID-19.
+Our next dinner will be on in January 2024.

 A Brief History Of Roberts Burns And His Supper